 As with any sales process, if the buyer does not wish to participate, they can pull out at any time.

 The Campaign Stage is from the time of listing until the Final Bidding Stage starts.
-This is when the agent is qualifying buyers, holding home opens and inspections and buyers are able to enter their starting price.
+This is when the agent is qualifying buyers, holding home opens and inspections and buyers are able to enter their pending price.
 Buyers can improve on their bid at this time, once qualified.

-The Final Bidding Stage is the final stage of the Openn Negotiation where no more new buyers can be accepted and an initial 5 minute countdown timer displays on the screen waiting for the next bid.
+The Final Bidding Stage is the final stage of the Openn Negotiation where no more new buyers can be accepted and an initial five minute countdown timer displays on the screen waiting for the next bid.

 During this stage, each time someone bids, the bidding clock resets and allows two minutes for any other bidder to make their next bid.

-If the Agent sees the bidding slowing down, they can reduce the bidding increment just as you’d expect with a traditional auction and when the bid increment is adjusted, the 2 minute clock restarts, to give all buyers a chance to bid at the lower increment.
+If the Agent sees the bidding slowing down, they can reduce the bidding increment just as you’d expect with a traditional auction and when the bid increment is adjusted, the two minute clock restarts, to give all buyers a chance to bid at the lower increment.

 After the clock runs out; if the property has reached reserve, it has sold to the highest bidder or if it has not met reserve it is passed in and the Agent will continue negotiations with the bidders.